Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Test-Time Anchored Posterior Sampling

-\item \emph{Training-free inference.} Although efficient test-time training requires paired $(\rvx,\rvy)$ data, in posterior sampling we only observe $\rvy$.
-Interestingly, the bound $\gL_{\mathrm{APS}}$ points to training-free inference by substituting the pretrained model prediction $\rvx^l_\theta(Z_{t(i)})$ in place of $\rvx^l$ (see \S\ref{sec-quant-exp}).
-This makes posterior sampling feasible directly from measurements, without retraining or labeled pairs.
+\item \emph{Training-free inference.} Although test-time training requires paired $(\rvx,\rvy)$ data, in posterior sampling we only observe $\rvy$.
+Importantly, the bound $\gL_{\mathrm{APS}}$ motivates a \textit{surrogate optimization objective} rather than an exact sampling procedure (see \S\ref{sec-quant-exp}), placing APS in the class of variationally guided diffusion samplers rather than asymptotically unbiased MCMC methods.

-\item \emph{Adaptation gap.} The log-ratio terms capture the mismatch between unconditional predictions $\rvx_\theta(Z_{t(i)})$ and adapted posterior predictions $\rvx_\varphi(Z_{t(i)})$, active only at masked positions. \item \emph{Measurement consistency.} The final summation enforces agreement with the measurement likelihood, ensuring the sampler produces samples consistent with observed measurements $\rvy$. \end{itemize}
+\item \emph{Adaptation gap.} The log-ratio terms capture the mismatch between unconditional predictions $\rvx_\theta(Z_{t(i)})$ and adapted posterior $\rvx_\varphi(Z_{t(i)})$, active only at masked positions.